An event hosted by Nikon School and instructed by Bishara Mustafa on September 29th, 2018

 Reflections

-In my opinion, the last and best choice is a rubber lens hood, which can create a reflection-free cone of darkness.
-Its main advantage is allowing you to move freely and compose your image before taking the shot.
-Rubber lens hoods are inexpensive and will not harm the tank glass.
-They may cause rounded black corners when using wide lenses, which can easily be solved by cropping the image.
-A lens hood made by Josh Smith, founder of the Ultimate Lens Hood, is of particular interest.
+The best option is a rubber lens hood, which creates a reflection-free cone of darkness around the lens.
+Its main advantage is that it allows you to move freely and compose your image before taking the shot.
+Rubber lens hoods are affordable and will not scratch the tank glass.
+However, they may cause rounded black corners when used with wide-angle lenses, which can easily be resolved by cropping the image.
+A lens hood designed by Josh Smith, the founder of the Ultimate Lens Hood, is particularly noteworthy.

 Refraction